 A while back Autumn wrote a post called: Should You Wash Your Washing Machine?
 The answer is yes, you should!

-In a front loader that doesn’t have a cleaning cycle, add the cleaning agent like you would normal detergent and run a normal HOT wash cycle.
+In a front loading washer that doesn’t have a cleaning cycle, add the cleaning agent like you would normal detergent and run a normal HOT wash cycle.

 To help keep things clean there a few easy maintenance steps you can take both after each load and weekly (and also including a monthly full cleaning).
 For all the details of washing machine maintenance, please read:

 Your dryer also needs to be maintained.
-In doing so you can save $$$ by being able to dry items more efficiently.
+Not only does it save $$$ by being able to dry items more efficiently it’s a fire hazard if you don’t.
 For all the details, check out my post:

 How many of you plan on checking your machine to see if it looks anything like mine?
 No need to be embarrassed.
 Considering we run these every day with our filthiest things in it, washers deserve a little cleaning of their own once in a while!